ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 is [Parallel Accellerator](https://julialang.org/blog/2016/03/parallelaccelerator), an intel package that can rewrite some regular array operations into fast, vectorized native code.
-This code-is-data aspect of Julia, combined with the fact that Julia itself is mostly written in Julia, puts user-written code on an equal footing with almost all "official" julia code.
+This code-is-data aspect of Julia, combined with the fact that much of Julia itself is written in Julia, puts user-written code on an equal footing with much "official" julia code.

 The second way Julia blurs the line between user and developer is